Communicating Your Value Proposition

 Although we might value gold over water in most situations, water is immensely more valuable than gold to a thirsty person stranded in the desert.

-E-commerce technologies are double-edged.
+Communication, transportation, and logistics technologies are double-edged.
 They enable us to reach across time and space to connect with prospective customers.
 On the other hand, we are simultaneously exposed to global competition.
 Consequently, it is imperative for us to develop a deep understanding by whom, where, and when our product offers the greatest value.
 Only then can we communicate convincingly.

 Effective interview techniques and tools such as empathy maps can help us move beyond intuition.
 The faster we can learn the facts about the circumstances in which our products are highly valued, the faster we can craft productive marketing messages.